parflow/parflow/docs/user_manual/source/user_manual.rst

 starting and stopping values and give instructions on when data is printed out.

-This key is used to indicate the base unit of time for entering time values.
+*double* **TimingInfo.BaseUnit** no default This key is used to indicate the base unit of time for entering time values.
 All time should be expressed as a multiple of this value.
 This should be set to the smallest interval of time to be used in the problem.
 For example, a base unit of “1” means that all times will be integer valued.
 A base unit of “0.5” would allow integers and fractions of 0.5 to be used for time input values.

 The rationale behind this restriction is to allow time to be discretized on some interval to enable integer arithmetic to be used when